elisabethoelmann/SciAIMed-P1/README.md

 For these 2 parallel unordered lists, a media query has been added to stack them on top of each other, for screens smaller than 600 px.

 ### **Expertise**
-This section includes the most information on the page, which I have ordered in general into 2 parralel blocks, which contain 3 sections with 3 titles: the left-block contains a 1 p-element with a summary of my expertise with an h2 title "Expertise" and 1 table which summarizes my education with the title "Education".
+This section includes the most information on the page, which I have ordered in general into 2 parallel blocks, which contain 3 sections with 3 titles: the left-block contains a 1 p-element with a summary of my expertise with an h2 title "Expertise" and 1 table which summarizes my education with the title "Education".
 The right block contains a larger table containing my roles over the years with a h2 title "Roles".
 Both tables summarize my education and previous roles in chronological order, the education table in ascending order and the roles table in descending order according to importance.
 The tables have been created with help from W3school: [HTML tables](docs/images/table_html.png)

 ### **Contact form**
 The contact form will allow the user to get into contact with me.
-The form is created as a section without a title, as the page is selfexplaining.
+The form is created as a section without a title, as the page is self explaining.
 Within the section, 3 div elements are used, one for my email, one for my mobile phone number and one for the container of the input form, where the user can enter and submit his email, including a text message.
 The input form was created with help from W3schools: [How to create a contact Form with CSS W3Schools](docs/images/contactform_w3school.png)

 ### **Technologies used**